powerhome/power-tools/packages/simple_trail/docs/README.md

 ## What is SimpleTrail

-SimpleTrail makes it easy to keep a history of attribute changes on a model.
+SimpleTrail makes it easy to keep a history of attribute changes on a model

 ## Installation